huafu/ts-ucode/README.md

 ## Features

+- [ ] compiler
   - [x] compile source dir to target dir
   - [ ] compile standalone source file
+  - [ ] user friendly errors using TS diagnostics
 - [ ] initialize project
   - [x] create a `package.json` (to be improved!)
   - [x] create a `tsconfig.json` (to be improved!)